Raiders Tirol

 The Raiders Tirol (for the AFL-Teams SWARCO Raiders Tirol, formerly Papa Joe's Tyrolean Raiders) are an American football team based in Innsbruck, Austria.
 Founded in 1992, the Raiders since have become one of Austria's and Europe's most dominant American football teams, winning the Eurobowl title three times (2008, 2009, and 2011) and the CEFL also three times (2017–2019).
 Competing in the Austrian Football League (AFL), the team has won the league championship eight times, most recently in 2021.
-In 2022, the Raiders joined the European League of Football (ELF).
+From 2022 to 2025, the Raiders played in the European League of Football (ELF).
+In 2026, the Raiders joined the European Football Alliance (EFA).